The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 6. Buddleja

-It’s often known as the butterfly bush because, throughout the summer, its blooms, typically dense flower spikes in shades of white, red, pink, blue, and maroon, attracting clouds of Fritillaries, Red Admirals, and Tortoiseshells that come to feed on its honey-sweet nectar.
+It’s often known as the butterfly bush because, throughout the summer, its blooms, typically dense flower spikes in shades of white, red, pink, blue, and maroon, attract clouds of Fritillaries, Red Admirals, and Tortoiseshells that come to feed on its honey-sweet nectar.

-While it grows best in fertile, well-drained soil, buddleja is also very drought tolerant and will survive in some pretty tough soil conditions.
+While it grows best in fertile, well-drained soil, buddleja is also very drought-tolerant and will survive in some pretty tough soil conditions.

 It will reach 2.4m or so, but for patio pots, there’s also the dwarf and very compact buddleja ‘Buzz’, which grows to just 90cm tall.